XRPLF/xrpl-dev-portal/content/tutorials/interoperability/get-started-evm-sidechain.md

 ---
 # Get Started with the EVM Sidechain

-This getting started tutorial walks you through the steps to set up your account and transfer funds using the EVM sidechain bridge.
+This getting started tutorial walks you through the steps to set up your account and submit a transaction using the EVM sidechain bridge.

 ## 1. Create an Account Using an EVM Compatible Wallet
 <!-- STYLE_OVERRIDE: wallet -->